 McKinnon and Kempa use a module approach to create a system for scaffolding learning.
 This means that they have broken down complex social skills (i.e. joint attention, self-awareness and perspective taking) into component parts.
 These parts can then be taught and strung together to create those more complex behavior chains.

 It’s likely impossible to create a fully comprehensive assessment and treatment protocol to teach such complex behavior as social skills.
 The authors of Social Skills Solutions: A Hands-On Manual for Teaching Social Skills to Children with Autism use 10 Modules.
 Each module is then broken down into 3 levels.
-This allows the assessor to identify the child’s relative needs.
+This allows the assessor to identify the learner’s relative needs.

 Skills within each module are organized so that prerequisite or foundational skills are firsts.
 This allows a sequential order to the assessment.
 Each skill builds on the one before it.